-Research shows most of the cycling fatalities are attributed to head injuries.
+Most of traffic accident fatalities are attributed to head injuries.
 In a severe accident, your skull may be fractured and your brain may be torn by penetrating objects and bone fragments.
 Brain injuries can also occur by violent impacts that leave the skull undamaged.
-To protect yourself against those head injuries, the Snell Memorial Foundation urges you to wear a helmet when you are riding.
+To protect yourself against those head injuries, the Snell Foundation urges you to wear a helmet when you are riding.